Guide to Narcissistic Victim Syndrome

 Chronic stress and trauma can result in a range of physical symptoms, including headaches, muscle tension, digestive issues, sleep disturbances, and a weakened immune system.

-These symptoms may persist for a time even after the victim has left the abusive relationship.
+These symptoms may persist for a time, even after you have left the abusive relationship.
 It takes time for the stress hormone levels to come back to normal and for the body to function optimally.

 11. False Perfectionism